sjaakp/yii2-polyglot/README.md

 #### Ultralight language chooser for Yii2 ####

-**yii2-polyglot** is an application component plus a widget with flag buttons to choose the application language.
+**yii2-polyglot** is an application component plus two widgets with flag buttons to choose the application language.
 It can be used in the [Yii 2.0](https://www.yiiframework.com/ "Yii") PHP Framework.

 **yii2-polyglot** was developed as an alternative to other language choosers,